zed-alpha/shadow-gadgets/README.md

 helpers that allow shadow properties to be set on `View`s from attributes in layout XML, without the need for extra code.
-They all implement a [common interface][ShadowsViewGroup] with a few properties that are mostly conveniences for setting a single library value on all child `View`s.
+They all implement a [common interface][ShadowsViewGroup] with a few properties that are mostly conveniences for setting a single value on all child `View`s.

 The library's features work rather well in Android Studio's layout preview, so even if you don't intend to use them at runtime, these groups may still be